| |

 San Francisco union Square Heart

 No itinerary for San Francisco is complete without experiencing the iconic cable cars.
-Not only a National Historic Landmark but also a charming mode of transportation that adds a touch of nostalgia to your getaway.
+Not only a National Historic Landmark, but it is also a charming mode of transportation that adds a touch of nostalgia to your getaway.

 As you hop aboard one of these classic vehicles, you’ll feel the excitement build as one of the last manually operated cable cars begins its journey through the city’s famous hills.